playbenni/ActorWorkbench/README.md

 # Actor Workbench

 A separate Windows application for exporting Infinity Battlescape actors and modules to Blender and staging supported edits for local modding.
-The Mission Editor is not modified by this application.
-No upload, GitHub integration or network access is used at runtime.

 ## Run